Skip to main content

 Treatment length

 We understand that most patients come to us because they’re unhappy with their chest shape, and our goal is to help you feel happy with the results.
+Your treatment timeline will depend on your individual presentation and your goals.

 Our pectus treatment package